hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ---

 ## Learning Objectives
-- How do you access the shell?
+- To access the shell
-- How do you use it?
+- To execute basic tasks in the shell, including:
-  - Getting around the Unix file system
+  - Navigating around the Unix file system
+  - Differentiating between full and relative paths
-  - looking at files
+  - Listing files in a directory
-  - manipulating files
+  - Copying, removing and moving files
-  - automating tasks
-- What is it good for?

 ## Setting up